Gangsta Bitch Music, Vol. 2

 Gangsta Bitch Music, Vol. 2 is the second mixtape by American rapper Cardi B. It was the follow-up mixtape to her debut mixtape, Gangsta Bitch Music, Vol. 1.
 It was released on January 20, 2017, by KSR.
+The mixtape, a hip-hop record, features guest appearances from Migos member and then-spouse Offset, DJ Hardwerk, Justvlad, Konshens, Hoodcelebrityy, Josh X, and Casanova.